mikeal/ZDAG/README.md

 That's because the delta compression kept the pointers low while `b` ends up using 126 2byte pointers.

+## Linking

+ZDAG includes a native link type that uses CID.
+A CID is a hash based pointer.

+This allows you to construct data structures that link between each other by hash.

+That means you can use ZDAG to de-duplicate data shared between different pieces of encoded data.
+So if you want two pieces of encoded data to include a third piece of common data you can have the first two pieces of data link to the third which means you've compressed the total structure across differ parts through another higher form of de-duplication.

+Another nice feature of links is that, similary to URL schemes like `ftp://` and `http://`, different pieces of data can be encoded in different formats.
+So if there is data that was already encoded in another format you don't have to re-encode it with ZDAG in order to de-duplicate it.

+You can link to any hash based format, like those found in `git`, `IPFS`, `Bitcoin`, `ETH`, and many more.
+And of course you can link different pieces of ZDAG data between each other.

 ## Other features

 * fully deterministic